Esc-Moody-Alam/coursera-getting-and-cleaning-data-assignment/README.md

 My coursework structure follows the following online coursework example. https://github.com/bgentry/coursera-getting-and-cleaning-data-project

 All the uploaded code is written by me.
+The readme files are from the above example.